AmaanNaseh/snipphub/README.md

 # Snipphub

 An all in one free open-source platform for copy pasting commands of different tools and technologies.
 SnippHub supports sharing and collaboration among the community as well as it provides free API with usage documentation.
+It also serves as an open-source contribution platform for other developers to contribute.

 **Features**